 "Educational counseling" means therapeutic skill-based instruction specific to each student's need which will take place in a one on one or small group setting and is outside of the classroom.
 Educational counseling is not psychotherapy as that term is defined under Colorado law.
-In accordance with state law, school personnel including certified school counselors, school social workers, and school psychologists are not authorized to practice psychotherapy or utilize any psychiatric or psychological procedure outside of or beyond their area of training, experience or competence.
+In accordance with state law, school personnel including certified school counselors, school social workers, and school psychologists are not authorized to practice outside of or beyond their area of training, experience or competence.